RishabhAggarwal613/Brain_Bash/README.md

 # Brain_Bash

-## Simple web based quiz application written in php and mysqli.
+## Simple web based quiz application written in php and mysql.
 This application can be used to test the knowledge of the player

 ### Requirements